The journey of the Chiron archetype: from woundedness to healing

-Chiron recently moved into Aries where it will remain until 2027.
+Chiron moved into Aries in February 2019 and will remain in the sign of the warrior until 2027.
 This article explores the Chiron archetype and its influence on our lives.
+For more on Chiron in Aires check out my detailed article.

 I always say that we are born into the past.
 Our presence, unconditional love and our divine connection get swallowed up into the mostly well-intentioned beliefs and circumstances of our parents, grandparents and the society in which we grow.
 We are born into energetic patterns that not only have a lot of momentum at the ready, but that momentum is also a vibrational match to where our human soul’s development last left off.